eprosync/fc2-reflection/README.md

 # FC2 - Reflection
-A simply (and terrible) lua helper, to help you develop stuff.\
+A simple (and terrible) lua helper, to help you develop stuff.\
 Because reloading all lua files is not an option for me - WholeCream

 ## Usage